Scholastica Law Review Submissions Insights

 The next question law review editors and authors tend to ask after “when do law reviews open?” is “when do authors tend to submit articles?”
 Editors want to be sure their law reviews are opening during peak submission times, and authors often want insight into the best times to ride submissions waves or to try to stand out during the “off-season.”

-The fall law review season also followed the same pattern as the last two years, with the majority of submissions occurring August 1st and 2nd through the first ~3 weeks of the month.
+The fall law review season also followed the same pattern as the last few years, with the majority of submissions occurring in early August.
+The highest fall submission season days were also somewhat more concentrated at the beginning of the season (though marginally so).

-Over 80% of submissions were sent to law reviews in the six weeks following February and August 1st, 2024.
+Over half of the 2025 submissions were sent to law reviews in the six weeks following February and August 1st.

 Submissions by day of the week